Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Introduction

 Our paper is also related to the rich statistical literature on high-dimensional statistical models that contain only exogenous variables and where endogeneity and instrumental variables are not considered, see, \cite{zhang2014}, \cite{javanmard2014, javanmard2014G} and \cite{vandegeer2014}.
 An alternative approach to our desparsified Lasso estimator is ridge regression where an $\ell_2$ penalty is used and the asymptotic distribution results can be readily obtained.
 This approach in high-dimensional Gaussian regression is considered by \cite{buhlmann2013}.
 In an extensive simulation study, however, \cite{javanmard2014G} show that the ridge regression approach is overly conservative, which is in line with the theoretical results.
 This is why we also pursue to desparsify the Lasso estimator rather than using the ridge regression.

 The remainder of the paper is organized as follows.
-In Section \ref{sec:model}, we describe the model setup, motivate the desparsification procedure and discuss sparsity requirements.
+In Section \ref{sec:model}, we describe the model, motivate the desparsification procedure and discuss sparsity requirements.
 Section \ref{sec:inference} contains the rates of convergence and the asymptotic normality results of our estimator.
 Section \ref{sec:implementation} is concerned with the finite sample performance of our estimator.
+Simulations and numerical implementation of our inference procedure are in Section \ref{sec:implementation}.
+In Section \ref{Application} we present an application to demand estimation for automobiles using market share data.
 All proofs can be found in the appendix.

 \paragraph{Notation.} The $\ell_p$ norm of a vector $a$ is denoted by $\|a\|_p$, $1\leq p\leq \infty$.
 For a set $S$, the cardinality of $S$ is denoted by $|S|$.
-For a vector $a$, and $S$ a set of indices, $a_S$ denotes the restriction of $a$ to indices in $S$.
+For a vector $a$, and $S$ a set of indices, $a_S$ denotes the restriction of $a$ to indices in $S$: $a_S:=\{a_j; j\in S\}$.
 Further, for a matrix $A$ we use the notation

 for the element-wise sup-norm,

 for the operator norm, and